ecne/ecne-framework/README.md

 # ecne-framework
-MVC &amp; ORM PHP Framework with Templating Engine
+MVC &amp; ORM PHP Framework with a Template Engine